- Gregg Troy

 Swimming & Diving Coaches

-The summer of 2012 brought major accomplishments to an already stellar resume for University of Florida Head Coach Gregg Troy.
-Troy served as the 2012 USA Men’s Olympic Swim Team head coach in London, England, as the U.S. men won 16 medals during the games.
-To go along with his success with the University of Florida swimming and diving team as well as his international coaching success, Troy was inducted into the American Swimming Coaches Association Hall of Fame in 2012.
+The summer of 2012 brought major accomplishments to an already stellar resume for Head Coach Gregg Troy.
+Troy served as the 2012 USA Men’s Olympic Swim Team head coach in London, England, as the U.S. men won 16 medals during the Games.
+In coordination with his success with the University of Florida and his international coaching resume, Troy was inducted into the American Swimming Coaches Association Hall of Fame in 2012.

-Troy has brought the University of Florida swimming and diving program back to the national spotlight after winning the women’s program’s second NCAA Title in 2010, the first since the Gators won the inaugural NCAA Championship in 1982 in Gainesville.
-As a result of his latest success during the 2010 season, Troy was named the 2010 USA Swimming Coach of the Year, 2011 and 2010 ASCA Coach of the Year, 2010 NCAA Women’s Swimming Coach of the Year and 2010 SEC Men’s Swimming Coach of the Year.
-A top-10 NCAA contender in his 14 years at the helm of the University of Florida men’s and women's swimming program, Troy has created an atmosphere of consistency and excellence around both the men’s and women’s Gator swimming and diving programs.
+Troy has brought the University of Florida swimming and diving program back to the national spotlight after winning the women’s program’s second NCAA Title in 2010, the first since the Gators won the inaugural NCAA Championship in 1982.
+As a result of his success during the 2010 season, Troy was named the 2010 USA Swimming Coach of the Year, 2010 and 2011 ASCA Coach of the Year, 2010 NCAA Women’s Swimming Coach of the Year and 2010 SEC Men’s Swimming Coach of the Year.
+A top-10 NCAA contender in his 17 years at the helm of the University of Florida women's swimming team and 16 as the leader of the men’s program, Troy has created an atmosphere of consistency and excellence around both the men’s and women’s Gator swimming and diving programs.
 The result has been the elevation of one of the most storied collegiate programs to even higher levels of success.

 SEC team titles, All-Americans, and Coach of the Year honors are just some of the accomplishments Troy has accumulated during his tenure at Florida.
-Entering his 16th seasons with the women’s squad and 15th with the men’s team, Troy has guided the Gators to 29 national titles, 132 SEC event titles, more than 300 SEC Academic Honor Roll selections and more than 775 All-America honors.
+Entering his 18th season with the women’s squad and 17th with the men’s team, Troy has guided the Gators to 31 national titles, 141 SEC event titles, more than 325 SEC Academic Honor Roll selections and more than 850 All-America honors.

 The biggest highlight of the season came at the 2013 SEC Championships, where Troy guided the Gator men to the conference title for the first time since 1993.
 The Gators broke Auburn’s streak of 16-consecutive conference championships, and gave the program its 34th SEC title.
 Cieslak won two individual event titles, while Matt Elliott and Pawel Werner each won their first SEC titles.
 Troy was named the SEC Male Swimming Coach of the Year.

 The 2010-11 season was another successful year for Troy, as the men’s team finished fifth and the women’s team placed seventh at the 2011 NCAA Swimming and Diving Championships.
-The UF men’s top-five finish was the highest of any Southeastern Conference school at the meet, Florida’s fifth top-five finish in the last six years and UF’s eighth under head coach Gregg Troy.
-For the 12th consecutive season, the Orange and Blue finished in the top 10 nationally.
+The UF men’s top-five finish was the highest of any Southeastern Conference school at the meet, Florida’s fifth top-five finish in the last six years and UF’s eighth under Troy.
+For the 12th consecutive season, the Orange and Blue finished in the top-10 nationally.
 Individually, 15 UF swimmers combined to bring back 19 All-America honors and two national championships (200-yard freestyle, 800-yard freestyle relay) to Gainesville.

 For the 11th consecutive season, the Gator women placed in the top-10 at the NCAA Championships with 11 swimmers and one diver combining to earn 38 All-American honors, led by junior Shara Stafford's seven All-American honors.
 This year's SEC Female Freshman of the Year, Elizabeth Beisel, brought home five All-America honors, including top-three finishes in the 400-yard IM and 400-yard backstroke.